diesimo-ai/TinyQ/README.md

 Special thanks to:
 - Younes Belkada & Marc Sun for their excellent instruction and course content
 - Andrew Ng and the DeepLearning.AI team for making AI education accessible and practical
-- [kaushikacharya](https://github.com/kaushikacharya) for their detailed course notes that provided valuable guidance
+- [kaushikacharya](https://github.com/kaushikacharya) for his detailed course notes that provided valuable guidance